 Just make sure you have good, comfortable shoes before setting out on this journey.

 Once you get to work, avoid the elevator and take the stairs as often as you can.

 You can make it a game for yourself, seeing how far you can get into the day before you take the elevator for the first time.

 Climbing stairs is a great cardio workout — and one that you can do at work or at home without needing to own or rent one of those expensive step machines.

-Friends, kids or pets are often a whole lot more fun than even the most entertaining book or movie.
+Friends, kids or pets are often more fun than even the most entertaining book or movie.

-Plan for some energetic activity that involves family hikes, long dog walks or just a round of Frisbee tossing at the local park.
+Plan some activity that involves family hikes, long dog walks or just a round of Frisbee tossing at the local park.

 You will feel more energized by these activities than if you sit like a lump in front of a movie screen for two hours.
 You also won’t spend money on that bucket of buttery popcorn.